FUNDAMENTAL CRITICAL CARE SUPPORT (FCCS)

 - Identify and respond to significant changes in the unstable patient.

 - Recognize and initiate management of acute life-threatening conditions.

 Determine the need for expert consultation and/or patient transfer and prepare the practitioner for optimally accomplishing transfer.

 Participation in, or completion of, this course does not confer any credential, nor does it satisfy any board certification requirement apart from the continuing education credit if offered for it.
 This course is not intended to replace, override, or conflict with any licensing or credentialing requirements.

-For additional information about the FCCS Course see the Society Of Critical Care Medicine visit their website.
+For additional information about the FCCS Course, visit the Society Of Critical Care Medicine.